3000 Miles to Graceland: Plot

 Recent parolee Michael Zane stops at a run-down desert motel outside Las Vegas, Nevada.
 He catches a boy, Jesse, stealing from his car, and chases him back to his mother, Cybil Waingrow, whom he seduces.

 The next day, four men arrive to pick up Michael: Murphy, Hanson, Gus, and Franklin.
 Dressed in Elvis costumes, the group goes to Las Vegas and rob the Riviera, which is holding an Elvis convention.
 A firefight breaks out and Franklin is killed during their escape.

-Back at the motel, Hanson and Murphy argue about Franklin's share until Murphy shoots Hanson.
+Back at the motel, Hanson and Murphy argue about Franklin's share until Murphy shoots and kills Hanson.
 Michael hides the money in the attic, unaware that Jesse is watching him.
 The three remaining thieves drive into the desert to bury Hanson.
 Murphy returns alone after shooting Gus and Michael, but hits a coyote and crashes his car, knocking him unconscious before he reaches the motel.

 Michael was wearing a bulletproof vest and survived the shooting by playing dead.
 He makes his way back to the motel and discovers that the money is missing.
 Guessing that Jesse is responsible, he storms into Cybil's place and finds the money.
 He tries to bribe Cybil to forget the situation but eventually agrees to take Cybil and Jesse with him.

 Michael explains that the money is marked, but says Murphy knows a money launderer in Idaho who can help.
 Murphy, realizing that Michael has taken the money, drives to Idaho to intercept him.
 At a restaurant, Cybil steals Michael's wallet and sneaks away from Michael and Jesse.
 She takes Michael's car and calls the money launderer, Peterson, using a password she found in Michael's wallet.
 Murphy appears at the money launderer's premises using the same password.
 Peterson explains that Cybil called first, so they wait for her.